helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 ![of2](./Images/of2.png)

-A more general representation of an oracle is the following where the ancillary qubit is arbitrary( a superposition of the basis states |0> and |1>) and the effect of encoding the function output in the ancillary qubit is given by the formula: y xor f(x).
+A more general representation of an oracle is the following where the ancillary qubit is arbitrary( a superposition of the basis states |0> and |1>) and the effect of encoding the function output in the ancillary qubit is given by the formula: y xor f(i).

 ![xor](./Images/xor.png)